Freakwill/MyCrawlers/README.md

 A module for fetching information of movies from douban.
 A girl who named Jiani asked me to help her to write a program fetching information of moives from douban.
 She said it is important for her, since she will have a job with the program.
-Hence, I name the module jiani
+Hence, I name the module jiani.

+The code is simple or naive anyway.
+It will be improved if I get more skills.

 ### example
 ```python